 Employees should seek legal advice as soon as possible and note that the time limit for bringing a case to a Tribunal is usually 3 months from the date the discriminatory act took place.

-Any employee or employer concerned about sexual harassment issues should contact Laura Banks at Francis Hanna on 02890243901 or email@example.com for a no obligation discussion.
+Any employee or employer concerned about sexual harassment issues should contact Laura Banks at Francis Hanna on 02890243901 or firstname.lastname@example.org for a free, no obligation discussion.